open-cloud/xos/xos/configurations/cord-pod/README.md

 CORD.
 For more information on the CORD project, check out [the CORD website](http://cord.onosproject.org/).

-XOS is comprised of several core services:
+XOS is composed of several core services:

   * A database backend (postgres)
   * A webserver front end (django)